mifas/bitbucket-changelog/README.md

-# bitbucket-changelog
+# Bitbucket Changelog.md Generator

-Bitbucket change log file generator
+This script will allow you to create `CHANGELOG.md` file based on Tags and commits